Edward Tennant (poet)

-Lt.
-The Hon.
-Edward Wyndham Tennant (1 July 1897 – 22 September 1916) was an English war poet, killed at the Battle of the Somme.
+Lieutenant Edward Wyndham Tennant (1 July 1897 – 22 September 1916) was a British war poet killed during the Battle of the Somme.

 Early life

-He was the son of Edward Tennant, who became Lord Glenconner in 1911, and Pamela Wyndham, a writer, Lady Glenconner and later wife of Edward Grey, 1st Viscount Grey of Fallodon.
+He was the son of Edward Tennant, who became Lord Glenconner in 1911, and Pamela Wyndham, a writer, and later wife of Edward Grey, 1st Viscount Grey of Fallodon.
 His younger brothers were the eccentric Stephen Tennant and David Tennant, the founder of the Gargoyle Club.

 Born at Stockton House, Stockton, Wiltshire, which his father had just leased from Major-General A. G. Yeatman-Biggs, Tennant was educated at Winchester College.
-At the age of seventeen he left school and joined the Grenadier Guards in the early weeks of the First World War.
+At the age of seventeen he left school and joined the Grenadier Guards in the early weeks of the World War I.

-Tennant was known to friends and family as Bim, but the origin of this nickname is unknown.
-It has been suggested that he was engaged before his death to Nancy Cunard, but a reliable source, Colin Tennant, 3rd Baron Glenconner, responded in a letter to a question on this point and stated that the suggestion was incorrect; and Lois Gordon, Nancy Cunard's biographer, in her extensive research, never came across any hint of such an alliance.
+Tennant was known to friends and family as 'Bim', but the origin of this nickname is unknown.
+It has been suggested that he was engaged before his death to Nancy Cunard, but a reliable source, Colin Tennant, 3rd Baron Glenconner, responded in a letter to a question on this point and stated that the suggestion was incorrect; Lois Gordon, Nancy Cunard's biographer, in her extensive research, never came across any hint of such an alliance either.

 Death and memorial

-Tennant is buried at Guillemont in France at the Guillemont Road Cemetery, close to the remains of his friend Raymond Asquith, who was killed the week before.
+Tennant is buried at Guillemont in France in the Guillemont Road Cemetery, close to the remains of his friend and relative Raymond Asquith (eldest son of Prime Minister H. H. Asquith), who was killed the week before.
 The inscription on his gravestone reads: KILLED IN ACTION IN HIS TWENTIETH YEAR.

 A memorial to Tennant, sculpted by Allan G. Wyon, was erected in Salisbury Cathedral.
 There are two inscriptions on the memorial, one above the low-relief portrait of Tennant, and one below.

 The upper inscription reads: "When things were at their worst he would go up and down in the trenches cheering the men, when danger was greatest his smile was loveliest."

 The inscription below the portrait has the following wording: